Public Transport in Bangkok

 Skytrain Bangkok BTS Tip

 When catching, the Skytrain Bangkok, make sure you’re going in the right direction.
-The platforms have signboards with the terminus station names which are Mo chit, Kheha, National Stadium, and Bang Wa.
+The platforms have signboards with the terminus station names which are Khu Khot, Kheha, National Stadium, and Bang Wa.
 The BTS intersects with the MRT at Mo Chit, Asok, Sala Daeng, Ha Yaek Lat Phrao, and Bang Wa.
 Saphan Taksin station connects with the Chao Phraya Express & Tourist Boat.
+Krung Thonburi connects with the Gold Line.

 Bangkok BTS Station Maps